Thomas-Flitcroft/Batch-Duration-Monitoring/README.md

   ## Generating the data

-Firstly, I needed to generate a list of fake clients for FakeCompany Plc.
+- Firstly, I needed to generate a list of fake clients for FakeCompany Plc.
 I did this by using the Python script ```scraper.py``` to scrape a list of the top 100 companies in the US from this Wikipedia article: [https://en.wikipedia.org/wiki/List\_of\_largest\_companies\_in\_the\_United\_States\_by\_revenue](https://en.wikipedia.org/wiki/List_of_largest_companies_in_the_United_States_by_revenue) .

-For each company in the list,
+- For each company in the list,

-Then, I calculated average
+- Then, I calculated the initial batch run time based on the following conditions:

-**1. The number of daily sales to be processed.**
+  - **1. The number of daily sales to be processed.**

   - The more sales data that needs to be processed, the longer the batch run time.

-**2. The size of the AWS instance.**
+  - **2. The size of the AWS instance.**

   - Larger, more powerful AWS instances drastically decrease batch run time.

-**3. The time since the first batch run**
+  - **3. The time since the first batch run**

   - Summaries of each batch run are saved and re-processed in subsequent batch runs to analyse new data against old data.
 As time goes on, the amount of historical data that needs to be re-processed grows, which increases the batch run time.

-Each client is assigned a random 'start date' for their first ever batch between 2022-10-01 and 2023-02-01
+- Each client was assigned a random 'start date' for their first ever batch between 2022-10-01 and 2023-02-01

 The daily batch durations are then generated for each client using the initial batch duration combined with a randomly selected mathematical function from ```increasing_functions.py```.
 These functions simulate the natural increase over time of the batch run duration (**point 3** above).